gab-cat/merchkins-app/docs/knowledge-base/payout-system.md

 Sometimes, plans change.
 If an order is refunded after we've already paid you for it, you'll see an **Adjustment** on your next invoice.

 - **Why does this happen?** To ensure fair accounting.
 Since you received money for an order that was later cancelled/refunded, we simply deduct that amount from your upcoming earnings.
+- **What if the adjustment is larger than my payout?** If your adjustments exceed your earnings for the week, your payout will be **$0**.
+The remaining negative balance will be **carried over** to the next week's payout as a new adjustment.
 - **Where to see it:** Check the **Adjustments** tab in the Payouts page to see a history of any deductions.

 ---